 Text: Iris Rodriguez

-After three days in Bonn it is obvious that the Festival of Action is worth its name: a packed agenda with over 60 interactive sessions in all kinds of topics like responsible leadership, youth movement, multi-sectoral campaigning or the power of sport.
-Even the role of music to achieve the Sustainbale Development Goals was presented – including a singing workshop for the festival- goers.
+After three days in Bonn it is obvious that the Festival of Action is worth its name: a tightly packed agenda with over 60 interactive sessions in all kinds of topics like responsible leadership, youth movement, multi-sectoral campaigning or the power of sport.
+Even the role of music to achieve the Sustainable Development Goals was presented – including a singing workshop for the festival- goers.